hifreedo/up9rade/_posts/2019-04-05-coding-binary-search.md

 The binary search procedure is to squeeze the search space of [first, last), once the process managed to squeeze the elements between first and last, into one, and by coincidence the element is bigger than given n, the program will trapped into dead loop, and this happens.

 With first = mid + 1 been given, this situation will be avoided.
+And the program ends when first == last, search scale becomes to [first, last), at this moment, returns first or last doesn't matter, they share the same value.

 Following are 2 other implementations.